-Okay, so you may be slightly incredulous at the prospect that we are going to tell you how to do an activity you’ve been doing since you were a year old, but the fact is, there is an element of good technique in walking that will enable you to go faster and further and enhance your posture.
+You'd think it was the most natural thing in the world, yet the walking technique of many of us leaves a lot to be desired.
+You may be slightly incredulous at the prospect of being told just how to do an activity you’ve been doing since you were a year or so old.
+But fact is there is an element of good technique in walking that will enable you to go faster and further and enhance your posture.

-Shoulders: When walking keep the shoulders relaxed and allow the arms to move fluidly.
+When walking keep the shoulders relaxed and allow the arms to move fluidly.
 Try shrugging them once before you start to ensure they aren’t hunched and tense.
-Holding the shoulders and arms tense ‘disconnects’ the arms from the walking action, which is not what you want to do at all.
+Holding the shoulders and arms tense disconnects the arms from the walking action, which is not what you want.

-Arms: Using your arms properly during walking increases energy expenditure by 5 to 10 per cent.
+Using your arms properly during walking increases energy expenditure by five to ten per cent.
 If you are walking at a leisurely pace, the arms should be relaxed and slightly bent.
-As you speed up, the arms should be bent close to 90 degrees, and they should move forward and back in a straight plane, rather than crossing the body (known as ‘chicken winging’!)
+As you speed up, the arms should be bent close to 90 degrees, and should move forward and back in a straight plane, rather than crossing the body (known as ‘chicken winging’!)
 Your arms will help you go faster.
-Don’t overdo the arm action though — there’s no need for your hands to be swinging up level with your face.
+Don’t overdo the arm action though - there’s no need for your hands to be swinging level with your face.
 They should stop around sternum height.
-Hands should be relaxed but not floppy.
-Don’t clench your fists.
+Hands should be relaxed but not floppy, and don’t clench your fists.

-Back: The back should be straight as you walk, allowing for its natural curves — so you shouldn’t be leaning backwards or forwards.
-But, a slight forward lean on hill climbs is acceptable.
+The back should be straight as you walk, allowing for its natural curves — so you shouldn’t be leaning backwards or forwards.
+That said, a slight forward lean on hill climbs is acceptable.

-Pelvis and ribcage: Keep some distance between the bottom of the ribcage and the top of the pelvis.
-Imagine that you are leading from the sternum as you walk, to keep the chest open and the ribcage slightly forward.
-Imagine that your pelvis is a bucket of water, and you are aiming not to spill any but avoiding tipping it forward or back.
+Keep some distance between the bottom of the ribcage and the top of the pelvis.
+Imagine you are leading from the sternum as you walk, to keep the chest open and the ribcage slightly forward.
+Also imagine that your pelvis is a bucket of water, and you are aiming not to spill any, while avoiding tipping it forward or back.

-Knees: The knee bends as the leg pulls through to strike the ground.
-Don’t ‘clench’ your knees by tightening the thigh muscles — or lifting the knees too high.
+The knee bends as the leg pulls through to strike the ground.
+Don’t clench your knees by tightening the thigh muscles or lifting the knees too high.

-Ankles and feet: Try to walk with ‘loose’ ankles.
+Try to walk with loose ankles.
 Imagine your foot is dangling rather than rigid between foot strikes.
-It is much easier to do this barefoot than in shoes or boots, but it is important as the ankle and knee joints work synergistically, so rigid ankles have a detrimental effect on the knees too.
-As for the feet, the heel strikes the ground first, and then as the body moves forward, you roll through to push off from the ball of the foot and toes.
+It is much easier to do this barefoot than in shoes or boots, but it is important as the ankle and knee joints work synergistically, so rigid ankles have a detrimental effect on the knees.
+As for the feet, the heel strikes the ground first, then as the body moves forward, you roll through to push off from the ball of the foot and toes.

-So, when you are on your next walk — really think about your posture.
-I know it is a lot to think about at once, especially if you are new to the routine.
-But even concentrating on each particular aspect, one at a time will enhance your overall form and soon your whole body will master the perfect walking technique.
+So, when you are on your next walk, really think about your posture.
+We know there’s a lot to contemplate at once, especially if you are new to the routine.
+But even concentrating on each particular aspect one at a time will enhance your overall form.
+And soon enough your whole body will master the perfect walking technique.